mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 *   **Component-Handler Factory:** A unified factory with a `get(symbolicName)` method to find and instantiate components, validators, and event handlers.
 It is the public interface to the module resolution system.
 *   **Page-Template Object:** Manages the overall HTML page structure.
 It supports a modular, position-based system (e.g., "head", "body", "sidebar") for adding content, inspired by Joomla's template positions.
 This allows for flexible and dynamic page composition.

+## Pub/Sub Communication

+To facilitate loosely-coupled communication between components (e.g., a form input and its parent form), MWI implements a reactive publish-subscribe system.
+This system allows components to publish their interfaces to a global, path-based registry and subscribe to other interfaces.

+The entire mechanism is built on top of the `@reactive` interface, ensuring that timing and mount/unmount lifecycle issues are handled gracefully.
+Components can reactively appear and disappear without causing errors in their dependents.

+The full details of this system are documented in [`architectural-plan/MWI-PubSub-Architecture.md`](../../architectural-plan/MWI-PubSub-Architecture.md).

 ## Module & Component Architecture